asifvora/react-drag-and-drop/README.md

 [Demo](https://react-drag-and-drop.netlify.com/)

-# The key learning points are to:
+### The key learning points are to:
+* Make an element draggable by adding the “draggable” attribute

 1 Make an element draggable by adding the “draggable” attribute 2 Make an area droppable by implementing the “dragover” event